alisonbjjk/alisonbjjk/README.md

 ## I'm Alison Tavares!

-:computer: I'm Senior Full Stack Developer!
+:computer: I'm Senior Full Stack Developer! <a href='https://www.linkedin.com/in/alison-tavares-681226158/'>Linkedin</a>

 :house_with_garden: I’m from Brazil.